pebble-dev/pebble-dev.github.io/_posts/2023-05-12-a-look-back-at-the-rebble-hackathon.md

 The rest of the weekend saw app after app, watchface after watchface uploaded to the store.
 People discussed ideas and tips on Discord, and a few participants even dared to join the voice chat.
 Before we knew it Sunday evening had arrived, and brought with it the end of our [first ever hackathon](https://twitter.com/pebble_dev/status/1593989514862665729).

-The event was quite a lot of effort to co-ordinate, and as we later discovered the trickiest part was to come (sending stickers and prizes all over the world is no simple task).
-It was completely worth it however to see so many of the community come out and join in.
+The event was quite a lot of effort to co-ordinate, and as we later discovered, the trickiest part was to come (sending stickers and prizes all over the world is no simple task).
+It was completely worth it, however, to see so many in the community come out and join in.
 We had over _50_ people working on projects, and many more Rebblers were on the Discord server encouraging, giving feedback or advice, and generally making it a great event.
 When you consider how niche an event this was, 50 participants blew me away!

 Thank you to everyone involved, and we hope to see you again for Hackathon #002!